textpattern/textpattern.github.io/tags/yield.md

 The **yield** tag is a __single__ tag which is used to return the inner content of the enclosing `<txp:output_form />` tag.

-The tag works in unison with the "output_form":http://docs.textpattern.io/tags/output-form tag; You place a `<txp:yield />` tag in a form and then wherever you use that form the content wrapped inside the **output_form** tag gets placed where the **yield** tag was.
+The tag works in unison with the [output_form](output-form) tag; You place a `<txp:yield />` tag in a form and then wherever you use that form the content wrapped inside the **output_form** tag gets placed where the **yield** tag was.
 Essentially, the value of this is that you can use forms as flexible building blocks - each building block has a common structure, but individualized content.

 ## Attributes